 1. Platform

-The technology foundation must be a robust, commercially supported open source distribution hardened for security.
+The technology foundation must be a robust, commercially supported open source distribution that is hardened for security and aligned with relevant regulations.
 This includes:

-• Continuous security work: Ongoing bug fixes and patches driven by dedicated teams.
+- Continuous security work, including ongoing bug fixes, vulnerability management and, patches driven by dedicated security teams.

 2. Portability